stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

-patterns in a purely functional programming language: A type like `Console` can be viewed as a *class* providing pieces of functionality (*methods*  `read` and `put`), and a value of type `Console` can be viewed as an *object* of this class we can use to invoke those methods.
+patterns in a purely functional programming language: A type like `Console` can be viewed as a *class* providing pieces of functionality (*methods*  `read` and `put`), and a value of type `Console` can be viewed as an *object* of this class, on which we can invoke those methods.

 The same goes for error handling: Our error handler could just silently